 Gammaplex Copay Assistance Programs

-These programs are sponsored by pharmaceutical companies such as the Patient Access Network Foundation (PAN), HealthWell Foundation Copay Program, and Bio Products Laboratory BPL Reimbursement Support Program.
+Pharmaceutical companies sponsor programs such as the Patient Access Network Foundation (PAN), HealthWell Foundation Copay Program, and Bio Products Laboratory (BPL) Reimbursement Support Program.

-In the Bio Products Laboratory reimbursement support program, for example, patients can receive up to $2000 in assistance yearly if they proved that they need financial assistance or they are facing difficulty paying.
+For instance, in the Bio Products Laboratory (BPL) Reimbursement Support Program, patients can receive up to $2,000 in assistance yearly if they prove they need financial aid.

-Another difference between these immune globulin products could be their indications.
+Another difference between these immune globulin products is their indications for use.

-Gammaplex is used as replacement therapy for PIDs and for managing ITP.
+Gammaplex infusion is a replacement therapy for PIDDs and for managing ITP.

-Gammagard is indicated also as replacement therapy for PIDD.
-But it can also be used as a maintenance therapy to improve muscle strength and disability in adult patients with Multifocal Motor Neuropathy (MMN)
+Gammagard is also indicated as a replacement therapy for PIDD.
+But it can also be used as a maintenance therapy to improve muscle strength and disability in adult patients with Multifocal Motor Neuropathy (MMN).

-Gammaplex is one of the immunoglobulin products currently licensed in the United states with proven safety and efficacy as replacement therapy for primary humoral immunodeficiency (PID) patients and as a management therapy in Chronic Immune Thrombocytopenic Purpura (ITP).
+Gammaplex is an immunoglobulin product currently licensed in the United States.
+It is a safe, effective replacement therapy for primary humoral immunodeficiency (PIDD).
+It also is a management therapy in chronic immune thrombocytopenic purpura (ITP).

-Gammaplex is available at two concentrations 5% and 10%.
+Gammaplex infusions are available in two concentrations: 5% and 10%.
 The higher concentration ensures shorter infusion times.

-Gammaplex is a well-tolerated medication with mild, self-limited side effects that can be managed successfully using simple measures.
+This product is a well-tolerated medication with mild, self-limited side effects that patients can manage successfully using simple measures.
 However, more serious adverse reactions are possible, and users should exercise caution.

-Gammaplex is not the same as gammagard, each one is formulated in a special manner and has different indications.
+Gammaplex is not the same as Gammagard.
+Each is formulated in a particular manner and has different indications.

 - Gelfand E. W. (2005).
 Critical decisions in selecting an intravenous immunoglobulin product.
 Journal of infusion nursing : the official publication of the Infusion Nurses Society, 28(6), 366–374. https://doi.org/10.1097/00129804-200511000-00003